-Treasures of South Africa
+Treasures of South Africa: Featuring Rovos Rail

-After a morning arrival at the Frankfurt Rhein-Main International Airport, check in at the Frankfurt Sheraton Hotel and Towers*, where dayrooms have been reserved for your comfort and daytime relaxation between flights.
+After a morning arrival at Frankfurt Rhein-Main International Airport, check in at the Frankfurt Sheraton Hotel and Towers*, where dayrooms have been reserved for your comfort and relaxation between flights.
 This evening, depart refreshed and rested for Cape Town, South Africa, aboard scheduled, overnight air service.

-*Note: Day rooms are only available to Air Program travlers.
-Some Air Program travelers may be routed through Munich.
-In that case, dayrooms will be provided at the Munich Airport Kempinski Hotel.
+* Some FlexAir participants may be routed through Munich.
+In that case, dayrooms will be provided at the Munich Airport Hilton Hotel.

-Day 3 — Cape Town
+Day 4 — Cape Town

-Day 4 — Cape Town and Robben Island
+Day 5 — Cape Town

 Day 6 — Cape Town and Rovos Rail